 The RMAC's vision and mission guide its overall Priorities (Table 2), and annual goals and objectives are developed to fulfill these long-term Priorities.
 The RMAC's Priorities are longer-term priorities of the RMAC that require actions on multiple fronts, often over multiple years, to accomplish.
-The Strategic Plan (RMAC 2020) outlines four main Priorities, and the priority associated with the CDFA Noxious Weeds Program was not included in the 2022 Annual report and Workplan as the future of that program was uncertain at the time.
-The RMAC has re-incorporated that priority as the Noxious Weeds Program was recently revived, and will follow any changes in the program activity to determine how it should be further addressed in future years' goals and objectives.
+The Strategic Plan outlines four main Priorities, but the priority associated with the CDFA Noxious Weeds Program is not included in this Annual report and Workplan as the future of that program is uncertain at this time due to a period of inactivity.
+The RMAC will follow any changes in the program activity to determine if it should be addressed in future years' goals and objectives.